Going somewhere? Tick off these non-negotiables before you leave.

 Minimise stress over money by getting things in order well before you pay your first restaurant bill.
 Tipping, for example, seems to be perpetually shrouded in mystery; tackle confusion by downloading Global Tipping before take-off, which advises you on how much to add to the bill depending on the country you’re in.
 Consider downloading Xe as well, which has an offline currency exchange calculator function so you’ll never be caught doing complex maths in a new place.

 Protect your passwords

 Make certain you’re the only one who has access to your personal details while abroad.
 Sign up to a service such as LastPass, a management portal that securely stores personal information and passwords to ensure security, no matter how questionable places you’ve decided to use wi-fi may seem.

 Think your passport expires “next year”?
 Check again.
 If your passport expires within six months of your return flight, you’ll need to renew it.
 You’ll also need to confirm whether the countries you’re visiting require visas for entry and, if you plan on driving, check whether you’ll need an international license.

-Earn up to 2,000 Qantas Points with Qantas Travel Insurance when you take out a new comprehensive Qantas Travel Insurance policy by 28 June 2019*.
+Earn up to 1,000 Qantas Points with Qantas Travel Insurance when you take out a new international comprehensive Qantas Travel Insurance policy by 6 August 2019*.

 *Issued by nib Travel Services.
 Terms and Conditions apply.